pasqal-io/horqrux/docs/differentiation.md

 The [adjoint differentiation mode](https://arxiv.org/abs/2009.02823) computes first-order gradients by only requiring at most three states in memory in `O(P)` time where `P` is the number of parameters in a circuit.

 ### Generalized Parameter-Shift rules (DiffMode.GPSR)
 The Generalized parameter shift rule (GPSR mode) is an extension of the well known [parameter shift rule (PSR)](https://arxiv.org/abs/1811.11184) algorithm [to arbitrary quantum operations](https://arxiv.org/abs/2108.01218).
-Indeed, PSR only works for quantum operations whose generator has a single gap in its eigenvalue spectrum, GPSR extending to multi-gap.
+Indeed, PSR applies for quantum operations whose generator has a single gap in its eigenvalue spectrum.
+GPSR extends to multi-gap eigenvalued generators.

 !!! warning "Usage restrictions"
-    At the moment, circuits with one or more Scale and circuits with `HamiltonianEvolution` operations are not supported.
+    At the moment, circuits with one or more `Scale` and/or `HamiltonianEvolution` operations are not supported.
     They should be handled differently as GPSR requires operations to be of the form presented below.

 For this, we define the differentiable function as quantum expectation value: